CDN Domains

 CDN Migration

-Previously, all media for both free and paid plans were served via a single shared domain: d15k2d11r6t6rl.cloudfront.net.
-To provide the enhanced security and segmentation described above, Beefree migrated to the current configuration in early 2026.
+Previously, all media for both free and paid plans were served via a single CDN domain: d15k2d11r6t6rl.cloudfront.net.
+To provide the enhanced security and segmentation described above, Beefree started migrating to the current configuration in early 2026.

 Impact on Media Assets and Automation